OrangeDev2/OrangeDev2/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on showip.io 🌐
+- 🔭 I’m currently working on (showip.io 🌐 done!) -> Front-end libraries certification and Microservices Cert on freeCodeCamp
 - 🌱 I’m currently learning Full-satck -> React, NodeJS, and Express.
+As well as mobile app development -> React Native or Flutter
 - 👯 I’m looking to collaborate on Github for contributes
 - 🤔 I’m looking for help with Cool Effects on Manjaro Distro or Portfolio
 - 💬 Ask me about Anything or IT and Linux related.